okra-sf/ordmeta/README.md

 Use Cases:

-1. Legacy - Many current collection do not use parent-child to establish membership
+1. Legacy Collections - Many current collection do not use parent-child to establish membership
-2. On-Demand Fair & Free Minting - anybody mints according to rules that may include a time cutoff for closing the collection
+2. On-Demand Fair & Free Minting - Anybody mints according to rules that may include a time cutoff and the collection is sealed to finalize with indexed metadata.
-3. Unfied Metadata Management - Collection metadata is managed in marketplace-specific ways
+3. Unfied Metadata Management - Collection metadata is managed in marketplace-independent ways with tools to support uploads or direct integrations by marketplaces.
-4. Upgradeable Metadata - Evolving Art collections can't update member metadata directly
+4. Upgradeable Metadata - Evolving Art collections can update metadata (addl traits, etc) over time across its period of evolution.

 Proposed Direction:

-Establish consensus a simple, yet sufficiently expressive standard for collection metadata publishing via an inscription.
+Establish consensus and adoption on a simple, yet sufficiently expressive standard for collection metadata publishing via an inscription.
-The vocab and the level of complexity wants to be more "microformat" like than say, RDF, or a more complex standard.
+The vocab and the level of complexity wants to be more "microformat" like than say, RDF, or a more complex representation standard.

 * JSON for the metadata format/sytax.
-* The "vocab" for the format would be minimal & extensible upfront.
+* The required "vocab" for the format would be minimal yet extensible upfront.
-* Collection specific vocab i.e. metadata fields & types could be describe with JSON Schema & also be inscribed.
+* Collection specific vocab i.e. metadata fields & types could be describe with JSON Schema to capture types & economy of representation & also be inscribed.
 * Tooling based on such JSON Schemas can support creator usage.
 * Ord-based compression provides for efficient block space usage.
 * Immediate Ord protocol or client extension is not necessary for initial exploration

 This method can support "after the fact" publishing of collection membership and item metadata and the other use cases listed above.

-It separates out the problem of establishing conventions/standards declaring the "official" or "authorized" collection metadata.
+It separates out the problem of establishing conventions/standards from the somewhat more complex problems of establishing or discovering the "official" or "authorized" collection metadata.

 Further Thoughts
 * Use Reinscription on the initial metadata inscription to update the collection metadata as necessary